Peer effect analysis with latent processes: Introduction

 Analyzing peer effects is notoriously difficult.
 In a seminal paper, \citet{manski1993identification} discusses the reflection problem that arises when one runs a regression on the conditional expectation, which induces restrictions on the regression coefficients that lead to tautological models or identification issues.

-In applications that feature small group or friendship, the channel of influence plausibly operates through actual outcomes, which leads to Spatial Autoregressive (SAR) or linear-in-means (LIM) models.
-They alleviate reflection problems insofar as they allow for identification of peer effects \citep{bramoulle2009identification, de2010identification, blume2015linear}, \textit{e.g.}, through the use of non-overlaping peer groups that instruments away the simultaneity bias.
+In applications that feature small group or friendship, the channel of influence plausibly operates through actual outcomes, which leads to Spatial Autoregressive (SAR) or linear-in-means (LIM) models in the outcomes.
+They alleviate reflection problems insofar as they allow for identification and estimation of peer effects \citep{bramoulle2009identification, de2010identification, blume2015linear, martellosio2022non}, \textit{e.g.}, through the use of non-overlapping peer groups that instruments away the simultaneity bias.

 However, inference about the effect of peers using SAR models can be challenging. \citet{manski1993identification} points out difficulties in identifying and estimating peer effects that transcend reflection regression issues.
-Identification can be tenuous in SAR models as it is based on functional form-induced restrictions that are particularly sensitive to \textit{, e.g.}, measurement error or mechanical relationships between individual outcomes and group means \citep{gibbons2012mostly, angrist2014perils}.
-Although identification is typically the rule when the network is known \citep{blume2015linear}, linear models may lead to estimation issues that preclude reliable inference about peer effects \citep{hayes2024peer}.
-In the case of irreversible decisions, the standard notion of social equilibrium\footnote{The solution for the conditional expectation or the vector of outcomes implied by the linear-in-means specification.} is inadequate as people opt in over time according to their characteristics and shocks, then cannot subsequently adjust their outcomes.
+Identification can be tenuous in SAR models as it is based on functional form restrictions that are particularly sensitive to\textit{, e.g.}, measurement error or mechanical relationships between individual outcomes and group means \citep{gibbons2012mostly, angrist2014perils}.
+Although identification is typically the rule when the network is known \citep{blume2015linear}, identification is dependent on the mechanics of the model through its reduced form.
+Moreover, reliable inference about peer effects comes with caveats even in the absence of identification problems \citep{hayes2024peer, wang2025weak}.

-I propose a new framework by modeling the latent sequence of decisions in continuous time.
-It offers a more natural framework to discuss causality, as it breaks the simultaneity by separating first-movers that potentially generate a causal reaction from the subjects of influence.
-As we distinguish between sources and recipients of peer influence, exploring peer-effect heterogeneity can be more fruitful, as it provides parameters that are more natural to interpret.
-Heterogeneity in peer effects is an important, but under-explored topic (recent work on the subject includes \citet{mogstad2024peer}).

-I formalize the counterfactual framework using potential outcomes, and define causal peer effect parameters that lend themselves to straightforward inference via maximum likelihood.
-Decisions are explicitly made asynchronously but are not assumed to be observed.
-Although the order in which decisions were taken is not identified absent additional information, it is possible to identify the probability of a sequence of adoption given individuals' characteristics.
-The order may be of interest on its own, but it also contributes to our understanding of peer effects and has potential policy-relevance, \textit{e.g.}, for targeting or diffusion \citep{he2018measuring}.
-It also enables discussion of the diffusion process and counterfactual analysis about, say, the expected time before some fraction of the population adopts a technology or the impact of policy interventions.
-This provides some insight into peer influence outside of social equilibrium behavior, a setup that received little attention in the literature on peer effects.